ML | Types of Linkages in Clustering

 1. Single Linkage: For two clusters R and S, the single linkage returns the minimum distance between two points i and j such that i belongs to R and j belongs to S.

-2. Complete Linkage: For two clusters R and S, the single linkage returns the maximum distance between two points i and j such that i belongs to R and j belongs to S.
+2. Complete Linkage: For two clusters R and S, the complete linkage returns the maximum distance between two points i and j such that i belongs to R and j belongs to S.

 3. Average Linkage: For two clusters R and S, first for the distance between any data-point i in R and any data-point j in S and then the arithmetic mean of these distances are calculated.
 Average Linkage returns this value of the arithmetic mean.